 The farmland and woods to the southeast of the Town have always afforded the residents a chance to experience the founders' desire to "sojourn" within a rural agrarian environment as an escape from the urban environment of the city.
 Originally part of the parcel purchased by the Camp Meeting Association, it was sold in 1890 to raise money for other endeavors.
-This property underwent residential development, with10 acres of the 'upper field' preserved as a Conservation Meadow.
+This property underwent residential development, with 13 acres of the 'upper field' preserved as a Conservation Meadow.
 The dense neighborhood of single-family houses faces the houses along Ridge Road across a parallel road and a buffering hedgerow.
 It was intended that much of the character of Ridge Road as a country road would survive the development.

 The Town's vista to the southeast was also impacted by the InterCounty Connector with its multi-level traffic loops, traffic noise, and associated lighting of the roadway, vehicles, signs, and toll facilities.
 Plantings to increase the treeline and buffer the impacts were included in the construction of the road.
-The lower field is currently planned to receive a road and shared-use path connection between Crabbs Branch Way Amity Road, and the remaining property is owned by the county and designated for recreational use.
+The lower field is currently planned to receive a road and shared-use path connection between Crabbs Branch Way Amity Road.
+The remaining property is owned by the county and designated for recreational use.
 This has yet to be added to the capital budget.

-The last connection is an inappropriate one represented by the industrial yard of Roberts Formatted: Font: Italic Oxygen and the County's EMOC facilities to the south of Town.
+The last connection is an inappropriate one represented by the industrial yard of Roberts Oxygen and the County's EMOC facilities to the south of Town.
 The latter facilities were relocated by the County from just adjacent to the Shady Grove Metro stop to redevelop that property into denser mixed uses.
 It includes a maintenance facility for the InterCounty Connector, the temporary worker center, a hydrogen vehicle refueling station, and the salt barn facility for county roads.
 The salt barn is a large storage structure within 30 feet of the Town border behind the Brown Street extended neighborhood.
-This tight setback contradicted the county's requirement of 50 feet for the zone, and the building looms behind the houses, negatively impacting the context of the historic conservation meadow viewshed.
+This tight setback contradicted the county's requirement of 50 feet for the zone, and the building looms behind the houses,negatively impacting the context of the historic conservation meadow viewshed.
 This county development also disrupted the existing stormwater flows and required the installation of stormwater containment ponds and piping adjacent to the wetlands at the bottom of Brown Street.
 The county road Masterplan includes the roadway connection mentioned above.
 A multi-use trail is being planned as part of the County Bikeways masterplan to connect the Town with the Crabbs Branch Way bike path.
-This path and the planned roadway will need to bridge intervening wetlands. intervening wettands.
-In addition, the adjacent multi-use open storage clutter, and the industrially zoned Oakmont strip Formatted: Font: Italic continue to detract from the entrance to the Town.
-This development replaced the original Formatted: Font: Italic landscape of farms and houses, has no positive connection, and provides a viewshed that is detrimental to the character of the Town.
-Recommendations: Continue efforts to monitor and collaborate with development in the adjacent neighborhoods Approach the County to develop Oakmont Park from an abandoned woods into a community park.
-Encourage the County to reclaim the portion of the parking lot used by Hershey's as parking for the MARC.
-Work with the Border Committee to enhance the edges of town.
-Work with the County to develop the multi-use path to Crabb's Branch and Critherenhame Gaithersburg Formatted: No bullets or numbering 4 Formatted: No bullets or numbering Underline : Indicates matter added to previous Master Plan.
-Page 110 DRAFT Dated 2017-12-18
+The planned roadway will need to bridge intervening wetlands.

+In addition, the adjacent multi-use open storage clutter, and the industrially zoned Oakmont strip continue to detract from the entrance to the Town.
+This development replaced the original landscape of farms and houses, has no positive connection, and provides a viewshed that is detrimental to the character of the Town.

+- Continue efforts to monitor and collaborate with development in the adjacent neighborhoods - Approach the County to develop Oakmont Park from an abandoned woods into a community park.
+Encourage the County to reclaim the portion of the parking lot used by Hershey's as parking for the MARC. - Work with the Border Committee to enhance the edges of town. - Work with the County to develop the multi-use path to Crabb's Branch and

+DRAFT Dated 2017-12-18